Environmental impact of iron ore mining

-Introduction

 Iron ore

-Iron ore is rock containing enough iron content, and in sufficient volume and accessibility to mining and transportation to be able to be economically mined.
-Iron in ore iron is most commonly found in the form of magnetite (Fe3O4), hematite (Fe2O3), goethite (FeO(OH)), limonite (FeO(OH)·n(H2O)) or siderite (FeCO3).
+Iron ore is a mixture of rocks and minerals containing enough iron content and sufficient volume and accessibility for mining and transportation to be economically mined.
+Around five percent of the Earth's crust is composed of iron making it the fourth most abundant element.
+Globally, iron ore is most commonly found in banded iron formations (BIFs) in the form of magnetite (Fe3O4), hematite (Fe2O3), goethite (FeO(OH)), limonite (FeO(OH)·n(H2O)) or siderite (FeCO3).
 Hematite and magnetite are the most common types of Iron ore.
 Roughly 98% of iron ore on the global market is used in iron and steel production.

-Another important mineral from which metallic iron is extracted is iron ore.
-Metal's high demand necessitates continuous mining and processing, which generates a large amount of solid and liquid waste.
-It generates a large amount of tailing from the beginning of extraction to the final stages, which contains various toxic metals such as Fe, Mn, Cu, Pb, Co, Cr, Ni, and Cd.
-It is estimated that nearly 32% of iron ore extracted ends up as tailings.
-Iron ore mining sites, as well as the wastewater tailings produced by them, contain high levels of dissolved iron and particulate suspended matter, which alter the water chemistry and metal bioavailability.
+The other 2% of iron ore is used to make powdered iron for certain types of steel, auto parts, and catalysts; radioactive iron for medicine; and iron blue in paints, inks, cosmetics, and plastics.
+Countries rich in iron ore deposits include Australia, Brazil, Canada, India, China, and South Africa.

 Mining and processing

-In most cases, ores are mined and then subjected to various mechanical and chemical metallurgical processes in order to extract the metals and convert them to metallic (chemically uncombined) form.
-Metal recovery from ore entails three types of operations.